Close Navigation × RAYunion Home

 It is our duty to publically honor them so that their gallant service and sacrifice is never forgotten.

-We now Toll the Bell for our shipmates of the USS RAY (both SS-271 & SSN-653) who have passed on to Eternal Patrol since the 2022 RAYunion in Mobile, Alabama:
+We now Toll the Bell for our shipmates of the USS RAY (both SS-271 & SSN-653) who have passed on to Eternal Patrol since the 2025 RAYunion in Charleston, South Carolina:

 NAME (DATE ON ETERNAL PATROL) BOAT